LisaFC/tech-doc-hugo-theme/README.md

 ## Installation

 You need a recent version of Hugo to run this project (preferably 0.45+).
-If you install from the [release page] (https://github.com/gohugoio/hugo/releases), make sure to get the `extended` Hugo version.
+If you install from the [release page](https://github.com/gohugoio/hugo/releases), make sure to get the `extended` Hugo version.
 Alternatively, on macOS you can install via Brew.

 If you want to do stylesheet changes, you will also need `PostCSS` to create the final assets.
 You can also install it locally with:
 ```